Faerûn

 Gond Images

-A wall engraved with the symbol of Gond
+A wax seal of the symbol of Gond.

 View more related images (scroll down)